revaldinho/cpc_ram_expansion/README.md

 In fact there are several mini-projects in here and each has its own local README file:

   * [CPC RAM Expansion Cards](https://github.com/revaldinho/cpc_ram_expansion/blob/master/cpc_ram_expansion/README.md)
-    * A 512K Byte 74 Series based card for the 6128 and 6128 PLus
+    * A 512K Byte 74 Series based card for the 6128 and 6128 Plus
     * Two Universal RAM cards, compatible with all Amstrad CPC computers providing full 6128 compatibility on a 464
       * 512KByte version
       * 1MB Version